cure53/DOMPurify/README.md

 #### Installation (`npm i`)

 We support `npm` officially.
 GitHub Actions workflow is configured to install dependencies using `npm`.
-When using deprecated version of `npm` we can not fully ensure the versions of installed dependencies which might lead to unanticipated problems.
+When using a deprecated version of `npm`, we cannot fully ensure the versions of installed dependencies, which might lead to unanticipated problems.

 #### Scripts